 - Place a cloth in a sieve and sieve the jelly.

-- Mix with the strawberry pieces and pour into jars.
+- Mix with the strawberry pieces and pour into jars.1 cup strawberries

-- Rub the frozen butter through the bowl with dry ingredients until you get some sort of coarse breadcrumbs (pea size).
+- Rub the frozen butter through the bowl with dry ingredients until you get coarse breadcrumbs (pea size).

 - Pour in the milk at once and mix until you get a sticky dough.
-The moister the dough, the lighter the scones will become!
+The moister the dough, the lighter the scones will become!½ cup milk

-- To get a layered effect in your scones, fold the dough by folding the top to the bottom.
-Do this a total of 4 to 5 times.
+- Fold the dough from top to bottom to get a layered effect in your scones.
+Do this a total of 5 times.